tgra/Linked-Art-Exhibition-Browser/README.md

     "lint": "next lint"
   },`

-## Run the Linked Art Exhibition Browser web app
+## To run the Linked Art Exhibition Browser web app

 ### Development mode
 View the web site locally in development mode.
 In the root directory: